 If you find yourself with a gap between jobs, consider part-time work.
 Working minimum-wage at a restaurant or stocking shelves at a store doesn’t seem particularly glamorous, but when you’re spending that money in Dubai, it’ll have been more than worth it.
 There’s nothing wrong with working at a coffee shop for a couple of months before jetting off.

 Consider freelancing as well.
-If you have writing chops, or if you can design, edit, create websites, paint, et cetera, freelancing gives you the chance to earn some extra money on the side.
+If you have writing chops, or if you can design, edit, create websites, paint, etc., freelancing gives you the chance to earn some extra money on the side.
 Sites like Fiverr and Upwork allow you to create a profile which can more easily connect you with clients.

 5. Keep your eyes on the prize

 It may seem simple, but when it comes right down to it, you need to keep reminding yourself why you’re saving money.
 Make a mock budget for your first couple of weeks overseas.
 Continually think of the wonderful things you’ll eat, the places you’ll travel, and the people you’ll meet when you’re abroad.
-Save your phone and computer background to a photo of your destination.
+Change your phone and computer backgrounds to a photo of your destination.
 Remember that whatever sacrifices you’re making right now will pay off twofold once you arrive.

 The key factor in all of this is discipline.
 These are easy things that you can do immediately, which will make the lead up to your departure a whole lot smoother.
-It’s all a question of the right mindset.